syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## Symbol Filters

-[SymbolFilterProvider](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html) is used to filter or hide the symbols by using delegates.
-[SymbolFilters](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolFilters.html) are the collection of SymbolFilterProvider.
+The [SymbolFilterProvider](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.SymbolFilterProvider.html) is used to filter or hide the symbols by using the delegates.
+The [SymbolFilters](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolFilters.html) are the collection of SymbolFilterProvider.

 {% tabs %}
 {% highlight C# %}